-Yes, all weed barriers will fail at some point, maybe one year, maybe two but weeds are going to take hold and sprout through the cloth, fabric or plastic sheeting!
+Yes, all weed barriers will fail at some point, maybe one year, two but weeds are going to take hold and sprout through the cloth, fabric or plastic sheeting!

 We have tried many varieties of weed barriers from plastic, fabric and other types of breathable cloth barriers!

-If you are using it for vegetable patches then you can roll it up and the end of the summer, unless you are growing winter veg!
+If you are using it for vegetable patches, then you can roll it up and the end of the summer, unless you are growing winter veg!

 In this article, we are going to share our recommended products and give our readers some tips from the experience we have gained over the years!

 Plastic Weed Barriers

 A thick, durable plastic sheeting tends to be one of the best weed barriers because it lets in very minimal light.

 Although this stuff is not suitable for the environment and will take many years to disintegrate!